Digital networks also under attack

 General digital security information

-CERT partners with government, industry, law enforcement, and academia to improve the security and resilience of computer systems and networks … https://sei.cmu.edu/about/divisions/cert/index.cfm
+CERT helps government, industry, law enforcement, and academia improve the safety of computer networks … https://sei.cmu.edu/about/divisions/cert/index.cfm

 ‘hacker’ image by Pete Linforth from Pixabay (modified)